andrewcooke/choochoo/docs/data-model.md

 categories, with a tree-like structure, that are scheduled to appear at certain times.

-A Topic can be associated with various Statistics.
-The associated StatisticJournal entries can then be read and modified within the diary.
+A Topic can be associated with various Statistics (via **TopicFields**).
+The appropriate StatisticJournal entries can then be read and modified within the diary.

 Configuration of this is necessarily quite complex, but a default configuration is provided with Choochoo.